Compagnie Internationale des Wagons-Lits: Competition with Mitropa

 With the start of World War I CIWL's coaches were confiscated for military use.
 In Germany and Austro-Hungary Mitropa was founded to take over the property and services of CIWL.
 In 1919, the communists in Russia expropriated CIWL's local rolling stock and hotels.
 After the conclusion of World War I CIWL demanded to have its central European service routes restored.
 It regained these for Austria, Poland, and Czechoslovakia; however, in Germany the Reichsbahn and Mitropa sabotaged this process.
 On April 23, 1925, CIWL and Mitropa agreed to separate spheres of influence.
 CIWL received transit routes through Germany and routes between Germany and Belgium, France, Italy, Poland, Latvia, Lithuania and Czechoslovakia.
 Mitropa took over the routes between Germany and the Netherlands and Scandinavia, as well as trains within Germany, and to Gdańsk.
 Trains between Germany and Austria were served by both companies.

 In the interwar period, CIWL flourished again.
 The company's blue and gold livery was introduced.
-In 1925 Wagon-Lits opened its first Travel Palace in Paris.
+In 1925, Wagon-Lits opened its first Travel Palace in Paris.
 Services extended to the Middle Eastern cities of Aleppo, Baghdad, Cairo, and Tehran.
 Metal coaches, replacing older wooden ones constructed of teak, became available in 1926.
 In 1931 the fleet reached its maximum of 2268 vehicles.
 This period can be considered the zenith of luxury rail travel.
 CIWL's carriages were decorated by such renowned artists as Réné Prou, René Lalique and Morrison.
 CIWL also commissioned renowned artists such as Adolphe Mouron Cassandre to design posters advertising its services.

 Decline

 With Anschluss in 1938, the Austrian market was lost to Mitropa (it was recovered after 1945).
 Because of World War II and the subsequent communist expansion, CIWL lost more markets in central and eastern Europe.

 After World War II, CIWL increasingly focused on the travel agency and management business.
-Accordingly, it was renamed Compagnie Internationale des Wagons-Lits et du Tourisme (CIWLT) in 1967, and later just called Wagons-Lits.
+Accordingly, it was renamed Compagnie Internationale des Wagons-Lits et du Tourisme (CIWLT) in 1967.

-By 1971 the rolling stock of CIWL had become aged and outdated, and the renovation and replacement needed were beyond the company.
+By 1971, the rolling stock of CIWL had become aged and outdated, and the renovation and replacement needed were beyond the company.
 It sold or leased its coaches to the SNCF, FS, SBB, DB, ÖBB, NMBS/SNCB, NS, DSB and Renfe.
 An international sleeping car pool named TEN (Trans Euro Night) was founded at that time and took over and managed (until 1995) many of the carriages of CIWL and of the Mitropa-successor DSG.

 Today

 Wagons-Lits is headquartered in Paris.
-Currently CIWL provides service on night trains in Austria, Italy and Portugal and meal and catering services in daytime trains of France, Italy, Portugal and on Eurostar services to the United Kingdom.
+Currently CIWL provides service on night trains in Austria, Italy and meal and catering services in daytime trains of France, Italy, Portugal and on Eurostar services to the United Kingdom.

 A number of sleeping-cars on the European continent are owned by CIWL.
 The cars are maintained by the sister company Rail Service International (RSI) in the Netherlands and leased to train operating companies.